 Mr. Kazam received his degree in entrepreneurial management from the Wharton School of the University of Pennsylvania.

-the co-founder of The Pontifax Group, who has established
+The Pontifax Group, who has established three funds with

-three funds with over $220M under management and over 30
+over $220M under management and over 30 portfolio companies.

-portfolio companies.
-Over the past 8 years, Ran has been
+Over the past ten years, Ran has been managing the group's